KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-initial-setup)=
 `--initial-setup`
-Has kdesrc-build perform the one-time initial setup necessary to prepare the system for kdesrc-build to operate, and for the newly-installed KDE software to run.
+Has kde-builder perform the one-time initial setup necessary to prepare the system for kde-builder to operate, and for the newly-installed KDE software to run.

 This includes: